On webinars, visuals matter as much as words. Those of us who aren’t graphic designers need easy ways to communicate visually.

 We’re all about that kind of user-friendliness.

-In the meantime, this guide is a “how to” for creating stunning slideshows using Canva’s super-intuitive tools.
+To wit, this guide is a “how to” for creating stunning slideshows using Canva’s super-intuitive tools.

 Let’s get started!